How to avoid fraud - FAQs

 The benefits to using these vaults are the ability to use random characters and strings for passwords, and the ability to change your passwords frequently without fear you will forget them.

-With all of the recent news regarding the Equifax breach, we are encouraging you to keep an eye on your credit report.
+Keep an eye on your credit report.
 This is not a set it and forget it process.
 Watch your report closely.

 Keep an eye on your account.
 A quick glance every Monday, for example, can help keep you safe.
 If you notice something weird on your account, give us a call or visit your favorite branch.
 If it’s after hours, call the number on the back of your card.